 What This Means for Local Advertisers

 The QSR in this study is in Australia.
-The measurement principles are universal.
-The same dynamic plays out in every market where a local business has tried radio, judged it on short-term attribution, and moved the budget to something that felt more trackable.
+The measurement principles are universal — and the same dynamic plays out along the fast-casual corridors on Eagle Road and Fairview Ave every lunch hour.
+The same dynamic plays out in every market where a local business has tried radio, judged it on short-term tracking, and moved the budget to something that felt more trackable.

-Short-term attribution tools are built for direct response.
+Short-term measurement tools are built for direct response.
 Radio is a brand channel.
 Measuring it with the wrong tool produces a false negative.
 The question isn't whether radio generated a click — it's whether the people who heard it became customers.
-That's a different measurement question, and it requires a different methodology to answer.
+Modern radio measurement approaches — from branded search monitoring to multi-touch platforms — are more accessible than most local advertisers realize.

-For a Treasure Valley business running radio on any of our stations, the implication is straightforward: if you've run radio and concluded it didn't work based on immediate click or call tracking, you may have the right result from the wrong measurement.
+For a Treasure Valley business running radio on any of our stations, the implication is straightforward: if you've concluded radio didn't work based on immediate click or call tracking, you may have the right result from the wrong measurement.
 The business that ran Hank FM through the fall and saw 43% more inbound calls didn't know that would happen going in — they committed to the medium long enough for it to register.

 Want to talk about measurement before you run a campaign?

-We can walk you through what attribution looks like for businesses in your category and what timelines are realistic for seeing results.
+We can walk you through what measurement looks like for businesses in your category and what timelines are realistic for seeing results.